 Now stand with your feet a hip width apart, arms stretched out to the side.
 Shut your eyes.
 Bring arms together in front of you and see if you can touch your index fingers together.
 Did they touch or miss?
 Note any discrepancies.

 Finally stand on one leg for 30 seconds, and then change legs.
 Was one leg easier?

-The ultimate test for side to side irregularities is of course a session on PI, (the posture and balance assessment indicator horse).
+The ultimate test for side to side irregularities is of course a session on PI, (the posture and balance assessment electronic horse).
 The first ‘programme’ assesses your seat, balance and position.
 When you are correct the left/right/forward/backward displays show green.
 When you are not quite right they indicate amber and if you are seriously out, either side to side, or front to back, they go red.

 Basically to correct your asymmetries and proprioception you need to work on your flexibility, core strength and balance.
-The best way to do this is to join a Rider Seat Course or regular Pilates class either LIVE as a pre-recorded class on-line.
+The best way to do this is to join a Rider Seat Course or regular Pilates class either LIVE or a pre-recorded class on-line.